ssdbhub/ssdbhub.github.io/Readme.md

 SSDB is a high performance NoSQL database.

-It's allready used by many companies for high throughput, low-latency operations on large data sets.

-SSDB is fast as today’s best in-memory databases.
-But, compared to others, it has a principal advantage - not being memory bound it's capable of storing significantly (by 100 times) more data.

-No more hybrid solutions like Redis + MongoDB.
-SSDB brings you the speed and capacity all in one.

 SSDBHub provides one click solution for provisioning of highly available SSDB cluster, which may be accessed directly via SSDB or Redis clients.